 Focus now, diversification later.
 That’s how it works, not the other way around.

-Great primer about content marketing, you’ll still have to figure out a platform and how to create great content for yourself, but to grasp the principles of the, in my opinion, most powerful way of marketing (and potentially setting yourself free financially), this is the perfect read.
+Great primer about content marketing, you’ll still have to figure out a platform and how to create great content for yourself, but to grasp the principles of the, in my opinion, most powerful way of marketing (and potentially setting yourself free financially), Content, Inc. is the perfect read.

 What else can you learn from the blinks?